inikishev/visualbench/README.md

-# This message being up means I haven't finished setting up the repo!!!!!
-Because to make a PyPi project you have to have a repository already on github

 # <h1 align='center'>visualbench</h1>

 Fast benchmarks for optimization algorithms - PyTorch optimizers as well as solvers from any other libraries such as scipy.optimize, optuna, etc.